vimalloc/flask-jwt-extended/docs/tokens_from_complex_object.rst

 Tokens from Complex Objects
 ===========================

-A common pattern will be to have your users information (such as username and password) stored on disk somewhere.
-Lets say for example that we have a database which contains usernames, hashed passwords, and user roles.
-In the access token, we want the identity to be the username, and we want to store the users role as an additional claim.
-We can do this with the **user_claims_loader** mentioned in the last section.
-However, is we pass just the identity (username) to the **user_claims_loader**, we would have to look up this user from the database twice.
-First time, when they access the login endpoint and we need to verify their username and password, and second time in the **user_claims_loader** function, so that we can fine what roles this user has.
+A very common setup is to have your users information (usernames, passwords, roles, etc) stored in a database.
+Now, lets pretend that we want to create an access tokens where the tokens identity is a username, and we also want to store a users roles as an additional claim in the token.
+We can do this with the :meth:`~flask_jwt_extended.JWTManager.user_claims_loader` decorator, discussed in the previous section.
+However, if we pass the username to the :meth:`~flask_jwt_extended.JWTManager.user_claims_loader`, we would end up needing to query this user from the database two times.
+The first time would be when login endpoint is hit and we need to verify a username and password.
+The second time would be in the :meth:`~flask_jwt_extended.JWTManager.user_claims_loader` function, because we need to query the roles for this user.
 This isn't a huge deal, but obviously it could be more efficient.

-This extension provides the ability to pass any object to the **create_access_token** method, which will then be passed to the **user_claims_loader** method.
-This lets us access the database only once.
-However, we still need to pull the username out of the object, to set as the identity for the access token.
-We have a second decorator we can use for this, **user_identity_loader**.
-This lets you create a function which takes any object passed in to the **create_access_token** and return a json serializable identity from that object.
+This extension provides the ability to pass any object to the :func:`~flask_jwt_extended.create_access_token` function, which will then be passed as is to the :meth:`~flask_jwt_extended.JWTManager.user_claims_loader`.
+This allows us access the database only once, but introduces a new issue that needs to be addressed.
+We still need to pull the username out of the object, so that we can have the username be the identity for the new token.
+We have a second decorator we can use for this, :meth:`~flask_jwt_extended.JWTManager.user_identity_loader`, which lets you take any object passed in to :func:`~flask_jwt_extended.create_access_token` and return a json serializable identity from that object.

-Here is an example of this in action
+Here is an example of this in action:

 .. literalinclude:: ../examples/tokens_from_complex_objects.py